LukeFerris/origin-react-vertical-website/README.md

 // customComponents contains Main as this is a required customisable component.
 It has a fileName of Main.js
 // You have not added any base components to the customComponents list
 // Each custom piece of functionality is handled by a single new custom component containing all the UI, logic and data it requires.
 For example: Correct: One custom component containing UI and logic is correct.
 Wrong: One custom component for UI and another separate component for output.
-// baseComponents have specifications that detail the input arguments to be used
+// baseComponents have specifications that detail the input arguments to be used including the name of the input arguments
 // Functionality already provided by the base components is not replicated in custom components.
 // The specifications is sufficient for a junior developer to be able to build the code.
 The junior developer has no access to anything other than the specification.
 For example, any algorithms or equations required should be detailed in a step by step list.
 // Custom components have no props and this is called out in the specification explicity